ropensci/exoplanets/README.md

 ## Example

 This is a basic example which shows you how to access data from the exoplanet table.
-Note that all these examples have `progress` and `col_spec` set to FALSE, the default is TRUE.
-I’m setting these parameters to FALSE to avoid a really long README file:
+Note that all these examples have `progress` set to FALSE, the default is TRUE.
+I’m setting this parameter to FALSE to avoid a really long README file:

 ``` r
 library(exoplanets)